fluidtrends/carmel/assets/text/intro.md

-# Introducing The #CarmelWay
+# A better way to learn to code

-## A unique Tech Educational Model as a new way of learning to code.
-Zero experience required.
-Accessible to everyone.
+## The Carmel Tweak-N-Learn™ Tech Educational Model is a radical departure from traditional video courses and helps you acquire new technical skills faster and more effectively, in a professional development environment.